Free up your developers’ time from writing documentation

-Having Cherryleaf’s technical communicators write your API documentation is a great way to free up your developers’ time.
-As a result, they can focus on what they do best.
-We can provide you with a technical communicator to work on or off site, depending on your preference.
+Having Cherryleaf’s technical communicators write your API documentation is a great way to reduce your developers workload.
+They can focus on what they do best.

 This can include:

 - API reference guides

 With a complete set of documentation, developers are more likely to use your product.
 Not only that, they’re less likely to contact Support.

 “The first, laborious, step was to get all the information organized into documents in a structured and modular way.
 As we complete the process we will want to improve presentational aspects to give a better customer and marketing experience.

 We see an ongoing role for Cherryleaf as consultants who can help to get better documents out of the vast material we have added to the system.
 Very importantly, Cherryleaf were able to rapidly respond to our issues with the system and help us understand.
 We have no expertise in this and did not want to be stuck on things that experts could solve instantly – Cherryleaf were very responsive in this. “

 Creating a developer documentation portal for a financial organisation